FAPractice/clone-samsung-website/README.md

-# clone-samsung-website
+# Samsung Website Clone

 A clone of Samsung Homepage